-Untreated endometriosis can cause significant pain, bloating, excess menstrual bleeding, and digestive distress.
-Over time, it can also affect a person’s fertility.
+Endometriosis is a chronic condition that can worsen over time.
+Untreated endometriosis can cause pain, bloating, excess menstrual bleeding, digestive distress, and can also affect a person’s fertility.

 When endometriosis tissue grows outside the uterus, it can affect other organs — especially the ovaries and reproductive structures.
 It may also affect the urinary and digestive systems.

 The exact effects of untreated endometriosis depend on the severity of the condition and how long it remains untreated.

 Read on to learn about the risks of untreated endometriosis, complications, and how to manage the condition.

 A note about sex and gender

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.